 Currently my main therapeutic approach in clinical practice is cognitive behavioural therapy (CBT).
-However as a clinical psychologist I am trained in a range of different therapeutic approaches including cognitive-analytic therapy (CAT), systemic therapy, solution-focused therapy and behaviour therapy.
+However as a clinical psychologist I am trained in a range of different therapeutic approaches including eye movement desensitisation reprogramming (EMDR), schema therapy, systemic therapy, cognitive-analytic therapy (CAT), solution-focused therapy and behaviour therapy.
 This allows for a more eclectic approach when the need arises and enables me to draw on different theories and models to suit the needs of the client rather than trying to fit the individual into a one fits all model (see private CBT for more information on this approach).

 Why a clinical psychologist?

 Acknowledging that one needs help can be a very tough process, understanding who is best placed to assist can be extremely confusing and frustrating and many people become paralysed at this stage of the process.
 The idea of visiting a clinical psychologist often sounds rather grand but in reality many people are confused by the title and what it actually means.